konsumer/Organelle_OS/README.md

 ## make targets

 There are several hardware make-targets available.
 See the [Makefile](./Makefile) for customization options.
-They all result in differnt `fw_dir/mother` builds.
+They all result in different `fw_dir/mother` builds.

 ### `make organelle`